Sabrina Voinea: 2025

 In May, Voinea was selected for the European Championships along with teammates Lilia Cosman, Ana Bărbosu, Denisa Golgotă, and Ella Oprea.
 Voinea competed on the balance beam and the floor, but after poor results on each, she did not compete on vault as she was entered to do.
 The team finished in 4th place.

 In September, Voinea competed at the World Challenge Cup in Paris and won a gold medal on floor exercise.

-She was selected for the 2025 World Championships, where she placed 4th in the floor exercise final and 7th in the balance beam final.
+She was selected for the 2025 World Championships, where she placed fourth in the floor exercise final and seventh in the balance beam final.
 She was also a reserve for the vault final.
 She competed with a fever and tendinitis.

+Controversies

-After the competition, complaints were lodged against her with the Romanian Gymnastics Federation by her teammates Denisa Golgotă and Anamaria Mihăescu for bullying and harassment.
+After the 2025 World Championships, complaints were lodged against Voinea with the Romanian Gymnastics Federation by her teammates Denisa Golgotă and Anamaria Mihăescu for bullying and harassment.
 Golgotă alleged that other gymnasts said they heard another person, who media reported was Voinea, repeatedly threaten that they wanted to hit her until she was disfigured.
 Voinea's mother denied the allegations and said she intended to sue Golgotă.

+In March 2026, at the restaurant of the Sport Hotel in the "Lia Manoliu" complex, Voinea got into a physical altercation with a member of Romanian weightlifting team after allegedly calling the weightlifter "fat".
+In June 2026, Voinea's boyfriend, Șerban Cotîrlan, alleged that she physically assaulted him at the same complex.
+Cotîrlean had his injuries documented at the National Institute of Forensic Medicine and then filed a complaint at a police station.